cow-snake/nikke-mg/docs/manualplay.md

 # **Manual Play: Beginner to Expert**

-A video to be made in the future.
-This one will take a long while…
+A video is on the making!
+Expect updates soon...